jooyoungseo/ezpickr/README.md

 ### Usage of the `view()` Function

-You can open any data.frame, tibble, matrix, or vector from an R session into your default-set spreadsheet application window as follows:
+You can open any data.frame, tibble, matrix, table or vector from an R session into your default-set spreadsheet application window as follows:

 ``` r
 library(ezpickr)